creachadair/snapback/README.md

 # It is also possible to have named expiration policies.
 A backup can
 # refer to such a policy by name (see below).
 If a backup has an explicit
-# expiration policy, it supersedes any named policy.
+# expiration policy, it extends any named policy.
 The name "default"
 # is an alias for the default policy (see above).
+The name "none" means
+# an empty policy, which is extended by the backup's explicit rules.
 policy:
   short:
   - latest: 2      # keep the latest two archives of every set